Implicit renewal theory for exponential functionals of L\'evy processes: Introduction

-The celebrated Wiener-Hopf factorisation, in its Fourier transform representation, establishes the equalities for a constant $c>0.$ This important factorisation is at the root of the development of the fluctuation theory of L\'evy processes and can be expressed in many other equivalent forms.
-One of them, obtained by Fourier inversion, ensures that the renewal measure $U$ can be decomposed in terms of the renewal measures of $H,$ and $\widehat{H},$
+The celebrated {\it Wiener-Hopf factorisation}, in its Fourier transform representation, establishes that, for $q>0$ for a constant $c>0$; while, for $q=0$ for a constant $c>0$.

+The above factorisation is at the root of the development of the fluctuation theory of L\'evy processes and can be expressed in many other equivalent forms.
+One of them, obtained by Fourier inversion, ensures that the renewal measure~\eqref{eq:renewalmeasure} can be decomposed in terms of the renewal measures of $H$ and $\widehat{H}$, given by

 by means of the formula